Water System Security and Resilience in Homeland Security Research

 In addition to contamination incidents, attacks on water systems involving explosives are possible.
 The Blast Vulnerability Assessment (BVA) tool, desktop computer tool developed by EPA, can be used with minimal training.
 A variety of options allow for different scenarios, providing estimates of damage that could occur from an attack using explosives.
 This tool is available from the Water Information Sharing and Analysis Center (WaterISAC): a secure website with a controlled subscription list.

-The Consequence & Vulnerability Assessment Tool, a component of the Threat Ensemble Vulnerability Assessment (TEVA) Sensor Placement Optimization (TEVA-SPOT) Toolkit, allow water utilities to estimate health consequences, risks, and vulnerabilities from contamination.
+The Consequence Estimation Tool, a component of the Threat Ensemble Vulnerability Assessment (TEVA) Sensor Placement Optimization (TEVA-SPOT), allow water utilities to estimate health consequences, risks, and vulnerabilities from contamination.
 Utilities can harden their system against contaminant attacks, better handle security incidents, while improving day-to-day operations through the use of this tool.

 EPA has collaborated with the American Water Works Association (AWWA) to develop contingency plans in the event of a large-scale disaster.
 Planning for an Emergency Drinking Water Supply has recommendations on planning for alternative drinking water sources and water and wastewater treatment.